7 Different Types of Influencers and How to Use Them

 6. Macro influencers

 Macro influencers are more popular than micro-influencers and more accessible than mega influencers with around 1 million followers.
-They are more successful than micro-influencers in running influencer marketing because they are much better in audience interaction and increase brand awareness.
-There are more macro-influencers than mega-influencers, so it should be easier for a brand to find a macro-influencer willing to work with them.
+They have a bigger impact on increasing brand awareness than micro-influencers.
+There are more macro-influencers than mega-influencers, so it’s easier for brands to find one to work with.

 7. Mega influencers

-To sum up, influencer marketing has become a popular marketing strategy for brands to ease their marketing journey.
-The only thing brands should notice is that which types of influencers best fit their marketing scale and need.
+To sum up, influencer marketing has become a popular marketing strategy for brands to increase brand awareness, up social media engagement, and lend an authentic voice to their marketing.
+Brands should be aware of which types of influencers best fit their marketing needs and of course, their budgets.